Today, we’re talking about how to successfully evict a tenant who doesn't pay their rent on time.

 If you’re in the unavoidable spot of having to evict a tenant, there are some steps you can take to speed up the process and have an efficient and effective eviction.

-Serving the Proper Notice
+Serving the Proper Eviction Notice

 The eviction process starts with an initial notice.
 Your initial notice could be the tenant’s notice to vacate or the 30 or 60 day notice to terminate at the end of their lease term.
 Usually, you’ll be serving a Pay or Quit notice for failure to pay rent on time.
 This could be a three or five day notice depending on the state.
+This notice can be given in person, sent via mail or electronically via email or owner platform if working with a tech enabled property management company.

 If you’re evicting for a breach of the lease that cannot be cured or due to illegal activity, you’ll have different timelines and formats for the notice.
 It depends on the state.
 Just make sure you’re serving the tenant with proper notice to get started.
 You should have a form that allows you to plug in the appropriate information.
+An example of this might be a tenant not paying rent or missing their rent due date for many months in a row.
+Check your local rules and regulations to understand what is and isn't allowed in your area.

 On the notice, include the name of every adult who occupies the property and is on the lease.
 You will include the property address, and you’ll have to include the amount owed.
 It will again depend on jurisdiction as to what you can include in the amount that’s owed.
 For example in California, you can only include past due rents that are owed.
 You cannot include any late fees or any other penalty fees.